-However, we can estimate that for a typical 3-bed house the work will take about two hours for the box change and 2-5 hours for testing, fault finding and correcting.
+However, we can estimate that for a typical 3-bed house the work will take around half a day.

 What About the Cost of the Materials?

 A fully loaded consumer unit/fusebox will cost around £120, meter tails (might be needed) will cost another £10.
-Main earth upgrade cables as extra nominal cost.
+Main earth upgrade cables are an extra nominal cost.